| Joel D. Grewe|

 Director of Generation Joshua

 Joel started his life as an advocate when he was in 6th grade and convinced his mother to homeschool him.
-In 2007, after working on Capitol Hill for J.C.
-Watts and then delving into the world of demographic research, Joel started training future leaders as Generation Joshua’s National Clubs Coordinator.
-He now serves as the administrator of all of Generation Joshua’s national efforts.
-A graduate of his hometown college, Eastern Washington University, he travels around the United States training youth to influence the political world for Christ.
-When Joel speaks, he draws on his 15 years of ministry experience and 10 years of political campaign experience to make the message relevant to a generation that he says, “Will change the world.”
-Living in the Washington, D.C. area, Joel, his wife Christie, and their 6—month—old son enjoy life in the fast lane.
+In 2007, after working on Capitol Hill for Congressman J.C.
+Watts and then delving into the world of demographic research, Joel started training future leaders at Generation Joshua.
+He now serves as the director of Generation Joshua.
+A graduate of his hometown college, Eastern Washington University, he travels around the United States training students to change the political world for Christ.
+When Joel speaks, he draws on over 15 years of ministry and 10 years of political experience to make the message relevant to a generation that he says, “Will change the world.”
+Living in the Washington, D.C. area, Joel, his wife Christie, and their children enjoy life in the fast lane.

 |Title:||Generation Joshua: The Future of America in the Hands of Teenagers|